alastairgould/IsioTest/README.md

 - Inside the ItemRegistry.FindUpdater method I've implemented some custom lookup logic and cache.
 Originally this was just dictionary lookup(O(1)).
 However this could not support the modifier(Conjured) system or handling backstage passes generically.
 This means the first lookup is not as performant but the 2nd lookup will be O(1).
+The cache is not acutally needed at this level, however it could allow it scale up to thousands of different registered items, and lookups.

 - I've implemented conjured as a decorator.
 This adds some complexity, but it does mean this decorator can automatically work with all item updaters that decrease quality.
 For example